 - Take care to maintain distancing when leaving and arriving, going through doorways, etc.

-- Avoid singing loudly, keep to volume of normal conversation.
+- Avoid too much singing loudly, keep to volume of normal conversation.

-- Please take an LFT in advance of the session if you have one (this is not compulsory).
+- Consider taking an LFT in advance of the session if think you may be at risk of being infectious (this is not compulsory).
 Omicron becomes infectious more quickly than Delta, so the test should be same day.